Improving Teradata Load Performance: Choosing the Right Loading Method

 ) x;

 The evaluation records all fastloads and multiloads executed within a specific timeframe and the corresponding number of loaded rows.
-Through this inquiry, you can determine which bulk loads necessitate conversion to transactional loading.
+Through this query, you can determine which bulk loads should be converted to transactional loading.
 In this case, MyTable2 is a suitable candidate, as presented below.

 TheTableUtilityRowCountStarttimeFirstRespTimeRunTime